BTCU Milestones: From 15 members & $2,000 to 18,000 members & $185 million.

 In early 2016, we doubled the size of our Bloomington office to accommodate Business Services and Commercial Lending, our Mortgage department, and our Member Solutions department.

 The new digital banking platform was designed to enhance security and offer expanded features and functionality to the BTCU Mobile App including mobile deposit, debit card controls, touch ID, face recognition and more.

 BTCU’s Maple Grove branch was remodeled to create an updated and more efficient floor plan to better serve our members.

 Bill Daehn retires.
 Rick Odenthal is appointed President & CEO of Building Trades Credit Union.

-BTCU is more than 18,000 members strong with assets in excess of $185 million.
-We are one of the largest credit unions for men and women in the building and construction trades and their families.
-As BTCU continues to a
+BTCU is more than 18,000 members strong with about $200 million in assets.
+We are one of the Minnesota’s largest credit unions for men and women in the building and construction trades unions and their families.

 Check out what’s new at BTCU.
 Learn more.